Munir Sarhadi: Death

 Munir Sarhadi was passionate about sarinda musical instrument.
 He didn't earn much from his profession.
 His only source of income was his job at a broadcast network Radio Pakistan.
-The salary which was being offered to him, was inadequate to fulfill his medication requirements, and on May 23, 1980, he died in poverty at Peshawar, but died in a dignified manner.
+The salary which was being offered to him, was inadequate to fulfil his medication requirements, and on 23 May 1980, he died in poverty at Peshawar, but died in a dignified manner.